awsdocs/amazon-athena-user-guide/doc_source/connect-to-a-data-source-lambda.md

 # Deploying a Connector and Connecting to a Data Source<a name="connect-to-a-data-source-lambda"></a>

 Preparing to create federated queries is a two\-part process: deploying a Lambda function data source connector, and connecting the Lambda function to a data source\.
-In the first part, you give the Lambda function a name that you can later choose in the Athena console\.
-In the second part, you give the connector a name that you can reference in your SQL queries\.
+In this process, you give the Lambda function a name that you can later choose in the Athena console and give the connector a name that you can reference in your SQL queries\.

 **Note**
 To use the Athena Federated Query feature with AWS Secrets Manager, you must configure an Amazon VPC private endpoint for Secrets Manager\.
 For more information, see [Create a Secrets Manager VPC Private Endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html#vpc-endpoint-create) in the *AWS Secrets Manager User Guide*\.